jnovembre/BSD-QBio/docs/index.md

 + Once you have installed R and RStudio, open RStudio and **install the following packages**:

+    - BiocManager
+    - cowplot
+    - deSolve
     - devtools
+    - ggrepel
+    - ggridges
+    - ggseqlogo
+    - ggthemes
-    - tidyverse
+    - htmlwidgets
     - knitr
-    - workflowr
-    - ggthemes
-	- ggrepel
-    - cowplot
     - maps
+    - plotly
+    - reshape2
+    - rmarkdown
     - Rtsne
-    - BiocManager
-    - ggseqlogo
-    - trajr
-    - reticulate
-    - pheatmap
-	- plotly
+    - tidyverse
-	- htmlwidgets
+    - workflowr

     You can find instructions on how to install R packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).